 The best way for someone to understand what you’re going through is to share specifics.
 If you’re open to it, be graphic – how did that panic attack in public make you feel?
 What’s it like to be living with a condition that makes it hard to get out of bed for long stretches, but that nobody knows about?
 Sharing these stories will help someone who has never experienced the associated emotions better understand and get a sense of how they can help you.

 Ask for help

 Opening up about your mental health is difficult, but now that you have, you don’t have to continue on this journey alone.
 If you want to keep sharing your message, ask the person you’re speaking to to be part of that narrative.
 Ask them to be your advocate and be there as you tell others.
 Having someone as your ally during difficult conversations can help you feel less alone.
 Even though the person you’re speaking to might not be a medical professional, he or she is there to support you — you’ve trusted them with your most raw emotions, after all.

 Being Brave Doesn’t Have to Mean Going Public

 You don’t have to share with friends and family, write a blog post, or bare your soul on social media to change your mental health journey — you simply have to take the steps to get help.
-Taking control of your mental health — whether through online screening tools, hotlines, seeing a physician, talking to a therapist, or joining a support group — even privately, is a courageous, bold step.
+Taking control of your mental health — whether through virtual screening tools, hotlines, seeing a physician, talking to an online therapist, or joining a support group — even privately, is a courageous, bold step.
 What’s important is to initiate a change and defend your and others’ mental health, however you’re most comfortable doing so.